PierUgit/fmmap/README.md

 n = 1000_cst   !! can be larger than RAM+swap space

-!> Mapping to a new named file for n*n integer elements call x%create( FMMAP_NEW, "./foo1.bin", n*n, mold=pi )
+!> Mapping to a new named file for n*n integer elements call x%create( FMMAP_NEW, "./foo1.bin", n*n, mold=0 )

-!> conversion to a Fortran pointer, in 2 stages because we want a lower bound /= 1 call c_f_pointer(x%cptr(), tmpi, [n,n])
+!> conversion to a 2D Fortran pointer, in 2 stages because we want a lower bound /= 1 call c_f_pointer(x%cptr(), tmpi, [n,n])
 pi(0:n-1,1:n) => tmpi